 From the East:

 Take I-64 West into Kentucky.
 Take Exit 172 toward Vanceburg and turn right off the exit ramp.
 In about half a mile, turn left at the Marathon gas station onto the Grayson Spur (KY 10/AA toward Vanceburg).
 Stay on that about 25 miles, then turn left onto Lower Kinney Rd.
 The Farm is 3 miles down on the left.
 You'll go down a hill just after a small church on the right, and we're about 500 ft. down the hill.
 You'll see the Emmaus Farm sign and the red staff house on stilts close to the road.
 Follow the driveway across the bridge, past all buildings, park in the parking area on the left past the Volunteer House, and prepare to be greeted by Farm staff.

 From the West:

 Take I-64 East through Kentucky toward West Virginia.
 Take Exit 156 to KY 59/KY 2.
 Follow signs to turn onto KY 59 and follow that about 15 miles.
 Turn right onto Lower Kinney from KY 59 at Globe Funeral Home—you'll see a clock sign on the right side of the road—and the Farm is 5 miles down on the right, about half mile after a sharp bend in the road.
 You'll see the Emmaus Farm sign and the red staff house on stilts close to the road.
 Follow the driveway across the bridge, past all buildings, park in the parking area on the left past the Volunteer House, and prepare to be greeted by the Farm staff.

-All forms are due upon arrival at Emmaus Farm for your volunteer week.
+All forms are due upon arrival to Emmaus Farm for your volunteer week.

 - Medical/Health Insurance Form